MSAlih1/RiotApiCaller/README.md

 >  - ApiType Attribute

         -  (defining this apiurl is static OR is non-static, routing API SERVER URL)
->  - ApiGroup Attribute
+>  - apiVer Attribute

         -  (sometimes we need two keys, EXAMPLE: ( 'by-summoner/{summonerIds}' AND 'by-summoner/{summonerIds}/entry' )
-        AND both of them use GetSummoner() ,so ApiGroup reference to BASE API URL like 'Summoner'
+        AND both of them use GetSummoner() ,so apiVer reference to BASE API URL like 'Summoner'
 >  - Value Attribute

         - this attribute separates and contains (suffix url) for each API